 What is the Water Quality in Aberdeen, South Dakota?

-Compared to other US cities over 50,000, Aberdeen water quality ranks in the low range for contamination excluding Lead.
+Compared to other US cities, Aberdeen water quality ranks in the lower range for contamination excluding Lead.

-Most of their 11 contaminants have cancer-causing attributes.
+Most of the 11 contaminants have cancer-causing attributes.

 - Haloacetic acids (HAA9) are at extremely high levels: 368x health guidelines.

 Let’s look closer at what’s in Aberdeen water.

 What’s in Aberdeen water?

 Here are the top 4 chemical compounds in your water and what health issues they can potentially cause:

 - Haloacetic acids (HAA5) – Potential effect: Cancer